Breezedude/breezedudeGS/README.md

 - Set up your values for WiFi, name and position
 - If everything is set up correctly, enable sending data to OGN by filling `aprs.glidernet.org` in APRS Server.
 Port is 14580

+If something went wrong, you can reset to factory config by pressing and holding user button *shortly after* pressing Reset button.
+If pressing user button while pressing reset button you will enter esp download mode.

 ## Updating
 ### Using Web Update (recommended)
 Get the current version from [releases](https://github.com/thezenox/breezedudeGS/releases)